mendix/docs/content/en/docs/appstore/connectors/opc-ua.md

 ### 4.3 Pages

-The OPC UA Client connector comes with a number of pages which you can use to manage and test the connection to your Server(s).
+The OPC UA Client Connector comes with a number of pages which you can use to manage and test the connection to your Server(s).

 #### 4.3.1 OpcUaServer_Overview